PrimaveraDeveloper/lithium/dir/rose/rat.md

-# ROSE Async Tasks (RAT)
+# ROSE Asynchronous Tasks Service (RAT)

-The Rose async tasks provides features for all the ROSE products.

-This microservice is responsible for processing asynchronous tasks and pipelines in order to uncouple long-running processes from the product.
+The ROSE Asynchronous Tasks Service is responsible for processing asynchronous tasks and pipelines in order to uncouple long-running processes from the product.

 ## Specification